xiong-yz/Nephritis_Database/README.md

 2019    | 75  | 44  | 46.18169|19.49708
 ## Requesting Datasets
 To request a dataset, please contact the Center of Artificial Intelligence in Medicine at [cgmhailab@gmail.com](cgmhailab@gmail.com)

+## License agreement
+This dataset is made freely available to academic and non-academic entities for non-commercial purposes such as academic research, teaching, scientific publications, or personal experimentation.
+Permission is granted to use the data given that you agree:

+    1. That the dataset comes “AS IS”, without express or implied warranty.
+Although every effort has been made to ensure accuracy, we (Center for Artificial Intelligence in Medicine from Chang Gung Memorial Hospital) do not accept any responsibility for errors or omissions.
+    2. That you include a reference to the CGBC Dataset in any work that makes use of the dataset.
+Cite the following sentence: Chang Gung Breast Cancer (CGBC) database from Center for Artificial Intelligence in Medicine of Chang Gung Memorial Hospital.
+    3. That you do not distribute this dataset or modified versions.
+It is permissible to distribute derivative works in as far as they are abstract representations of this dataset (such as models trained on it or additional annotations that do not directly include any of our data) and do not allow to recover the dataset or something similar in character.
+    4. That you may not use the dataset or any derivative work for commercial purposes as, for example, licensing or selling the data, or using the data with a purpose to procure a commercial gain.
+That all rights not expressly granted to you are reserved by us (Center for Artificial Intelligence in Medicine, Chang Gung Memorial Hospital).